GMOD/cram-js/README.md

   records.forEach(record => {
     console.log(`got a record named ${record.readName}`)
     record.readFeatures.forEach(({ code, pos, refPos, ref, sub }) => {
+      // process the "read features". this can be used similar to
+      // CIGAR/MD strings in SAM. see CRAM specs for more details.
+      // currently no convenience operations exist for the read featres
+      // in a higher level form as this library is "bare metal" cram parsing
-      if (code === 'X')
+      // but jbrowse and igv.js implement higher level processing on this if (code === 'X')
         console.log(
           `${